OmarBedawi/myMovies/README.md

 1. Log in to Heroku and choose [myMovies](https://dashboard.heroku.com/apps/my-first-heroku-for-movies).
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
 3. Scroll down the Settings page until you locate the "Domains" Section.
-4. On the right side of the page you can find the app [link](http://my-first-heroku-for-movies.herokuapp.com/).
+4. On the right side of the page you can find the project [link](http://my-first-heroku-for-movies.herokuapp.com/).

 ### Forking the GitHub Repository